lufussel/azure-pipelines-terraform/docs/lab2/README.md

 ### Configuring and moving to a remote state

 8. We will now modify the configuration to use remote state.
-Open the `main.tf` with your favourite text editor (`code main.tf` for VS Code) and add the `backend` block which uses a **rewmote state**.
+Open the `main.tf` with your favourite text editor (`code main.tf` for VS Code) and add the `backend` block which uses a **remote state**.
 This must be an available storage account such as the account created in [Lab 1: Environment](../lab1).

 ```hcl
 terraform {